JoaquinCapel/JoaquinCapel/README.md

 - **[Cinema Clap - Back](https://github.com/JoaquinCapel/cinemaclapback)**

 ### 🚀 ITA Challenges (In Progress)
 ITA Challenges serves as a coding practice platform designed for students enrolled in the IT Academy.
 It aims to enhance coding skills through a series of challenges categorized by difficulty levels and programming languages.
-This collaborative effort involved 9 contributors, including individuals proficient in frontend (Angular) and backend (Java) development.
+This collaborative effort involved 9 contributors, including individuals proficient in frontend with **Angular** and backend with **Java** development.

 - **[ITA Challenges - Front](https://github.com/IT-Academy-BCN/ita-challenges-frontend)**